thorehusfeldt/wcfd/index.md

 Next event
 ----------

-**Will Code For Drinks 2026** is planned for February 2026, 16:15–19:00 Danish time (CET), probably on a Friday.
-(There will be no November 2025 event; the calendar is simply too full in November.)
+**Will Code For Drinks 2026** is planned for February–March 2025, 16:15–18:45 Danish time (CET), probably on a Friday.

-* **Call for problems 2026.** If you want to join problem development, email thore@itu.dk, preferably with a suggestion or two for a problem.
+* **Call for problems 2026.** If you want to join problem development, email `thore@itu.dk`, preferably with a suggestion or two for a problem.
+WCFD is not a competition, and there is less focus on _original_ problems than in other events.
+Instead, what is important is thematic consistency – anything related to bars or beverages or social activities is great, including slightly risqué (but never vulgar) topics.
+In particular, if you have a problem in mind that you can’t submit to other events because it’s “well-known,” but which makes sense as a WCFD problem: we’d love to see it.
+Easy problems are great; WCFD is supposed to be fun and accessible.

   Problem development happens in a shared Github repository and uses [BAPCtools](https://github.com/RagnarGrootKoerkamp/BAPCtools), communication is via Slack.
-We expect to spend considerable time on this during December and January 2025.
+We expect to spend considerable time during January 2026 on this.

 * **Call for hosts.** If you want to _host_ a WCFD event in 2026, also email thore@itu.dk.
 Hosting involves very little; but you _must_ provide a setup for a _physical_ event that is consistent in atmosphere with WCFD.
 In particular, it shouldn't feel like a competition, and the host should hand out free beverages for solved problems.
+Handing out non-alcoholic beverages is explictly _fine_, as long as the atmosphere is great.

 (No) Preparation
 ----------------